 Inclusion commissions (CI) at primary school

 The role of the inclusion commissions (commissions d’inclusion, CI) of each regional directorate of primary education is to inform parents on the different support measures available, and where applicable, to pinpoint the appropriate measures to be offered to the pupil.
-These measures are then included in the pupil’s individualised support plan (plan de prise en charge individualisé, PCI) which is adopted by mutual agreement between the CI and the parents.
-The CI supervises the implementation of the PCI and evaluates the latter on an annual basis to integrate any adjustments deemed necessary to ensure the pupil’s educational progress.
+These measures are then included in the pupil’s individualised support plan (plan de prise en charge individualisé, PPCI) which is adopted by mutual agreement between the CI and the parents.
+The CI supervises the implementation of the PPCI and evaluates the latter on an annual basis to integrate any adjustments deemed necessary to ensure the pupil’s educational progress.
 The CI appoints a reference person for each pupil.
 This person is the contact person for the pupil and their parents.

 The CI may also contact the Commission nationale d’inclusion (CNI, National Inclusion Commission), subject to the parents’ approval.
 The parents can also get in touch directly with the CNI.